FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Evaluation of the FacTeR-Check architecture

 \section{Evaluation of the FacTeR-Check architecture}

-In this section, the Semantic Similarity, Natural Language Inference and keyword extraction modules are evaluated different benchmark datasets from the state-of-the-art literature.
-The following subsections describe in detail the results obtained in each task.
+In this section, the Semantic Similarity, Natural Language Inference and keyword extraction (FactTeR-ChecKey) modules are evaluated using different benchmark datasets from the state-of-the-art literature.
+The following subsections describe in detail the results obtained for each task.